SaiRitwik11/bellabeat-wellness-analysis/README.md

 The last finding was the most important one.
 A correlation of −0.22 between steps and sleep means the two are essentially independent.
 This suggests Bellabeat should reconsider the assumption that activity directly improves sleep.

+## Key Takeaway
+User activity and sleep function as independent systems — requiring separate product strategies rather than a unified wellness approach.
 ---

 ## Three Recommendations for Bellabeat